Maryem-bencharke/Software-Engineering/Exercice1_Part1.md

 *** The ATMs must be available 23 hours a day, 7 days a week.
 Any downtime must be between 2am and 4am.

 *** 3 incorrect PIN entries will cause the card to be retained.

-*** At the end of each business day, a report will be produced of all successful and unsuccessful transactions.

 *** The display screen and buttons must comply with Disability Access legislation.